-Grading Policies and Requirements
+Grading Policies and requirements:

-The gradebook for this course is located in the Supersite.
-Log on to the Supersite gradebook to view all your course grades.
-There is no extra credit offered in this course.
-The course grade breakdown is as follows:
+The gradebook for this course is located in Supersite.
+To view all course grades go to the Supersite gradebook.
+There will be NO extra credit in this course.
+Below is the breakdown of the grades:

 - 1. 40% of course grade: Participation.
-Students must submit all the assigned activities via Supersite.
-These activities are auto-graded for immediate feedback.
-Students will have unlimited attempts for each activity, and the system will take the highest grade.
-Students will be responsible for submitting all the assignments by the designated dates via Supersite. - 30% of course grade: VoiceThread VIDEO: For each lesson, you must submit one VoiceThread Presentation in French based on the prompt provided.
-Note that all VoiceThread submissions must be VIDEO, and the instructor will manually enter all VoiceThread grades in the Supersite gradebook.
-You will be responsible for submitting your VoiceThread videos by the designated dates via Blackboard. - 3.
-10% of course grade: Final Oral Presentation.
-There will be a final oral presentation where each student will post a VoiceThread video speaking 100% in French for the entire time.
-The questions for the final presentations will be available in the Blackboard/Final Exam folder.
-Note: The Final
+You will complete all the assigned activities via Supersite as shown in the Supersite.
+These assignments are auto-graded for immediate feedback.
+You will have unlimited attempts for each activity, and the system will take the highest grade.
+You will be responsible for submitting all assigned activities by the specified dates via Supersite. - 2.
+30% of course grade: VoiceThread VIDEO:

-Exam must be submitted ONLINE by 11:59 pm via Blackboard.
-The portal will open on the date and time specified on the Final Exam folders.
+For each lesson, you must submit one VoiceThread Presentation providing all the required information in German based on the prompt provided.
+Note: All VoiceThread submissions must be VIDEO.
+The instructor will manually record all VoiceThread grades in the Supersite gradebook.
+You will be responsible for submitting your VoiceThread videos by the designated dates via Blackboard/Lesson folders.

+- 3. 10% of course grade: Final Oral Presentation.
+There will be a final VoiceThread presentation: each student must post a video to Blackboard and speak 100% in German for the entire time.
+The prompts and details for the presentations are available via Blackboard/Final Exam folder.
+Students must submit the final VoiceThread video by the designated dates via Blackboard/Final Exam folder.
 There will be no makeup exams.

-4. 20% of course grade: Final Exam.
-The final exam will include materials covered in Supersite and lecture materials.
-The final exam may also include items previously appearing in-class assignments and assessments.
-The Final Exam must be submitted ONLINE by 11:59 pm via Blackboard.
-Note: The portal will open on the date and time specified on the Final Exam folders.
+Refer to the grading rubrics for VoiceThread submissions.
+There will be no makeup exams. - 4.
+20% of course grade: Final Exam.
+The final exam will include materials covered on the Supersite and lecture materials.
+The final exam may also include items that have previously appeared in quizzes, assignments, and assessments.

+Note: The Final Exams (Oral & Written) must be submitted ONLINE via Blackboard / Content / Final Exam Folders Note.
 There will be no makeup exams.

+GRADE PERCENTAGE

+A 100 - 90%

+В 89 - 80%

+C 79 - 70%

+D 69 - 60% F less than 60%